sayanarijit/sayanarijit.github.io/src/site/notes/life.md

 - Avoid clutter.
 Avoid putting everything into mobile.
 Try to take things out of mobile and put them into some physical space, somewhere they should belong.
 Those things should be visible only when you're near that physical space.
 You should be able to leave that space without leaving your mobile.

 - Avoid making relationships with brands.
 Brand to person relationships are mostly one sided, with the brand having unfair advantages.
 Either person to person, or brand to brand relationship works best.

+- When it comes to questions related to survival, don’t ask.
+Observe.
+Questions like “how to make money”, “how to land a job”, “how to get promoted”.
+When you ask, you become their customer.

+- Having failure as an option is luxury.

+- When dealing with personal favour requests from others, to decide whether “should I (help)”, first ask yourself “would I (ask for help in this situation).

+- Philosophers are a bunch of lazya\*\* people who waste their life looking for the easiest way to live a fulfilling life.

 ## We all are Hypocrites